Seats visited by party leaders so far in the election campaign

 Conservative notional majorities in the constituencies visited by the Labour leader range from 2,566 in Vale of Glamorgan to 15,119 in Gillingham & Rainham.

-In Worcester – where Sir Keir held two separate events – the Tories are defending a notional majority of 6,758.– Sir Ed Davey
+In Worcester – where Sir Keir held two separate events – the Tories are defending a notional majority of 6,758.

-Sir Ed has held events in Cambridgeshire South (number five on the Lib Dems’ target list), Cheltenham in Gloucestershire (number six), Eastbourne in East Sussex (number nine) Westmorland & Lonsdale in Cumbria (number 15), Winchester in Hampshire (number 19), Brecon, Radnor & Cwm Tawe in Wales (number 25), Frome & East Somerset (number 43), Harpenden & Berkhamsted in Hertfordshire (number 51) and Chichester in West Sussex (number 103).
+Sir Ed has held events in Wimbledon in London (number three on the Lib Dems’ target list), Cambridgeshire South (number five), Cheltenham in Gloucestershire (number six), Eastbourne in East Sussex (number nine) Westmorland & Lonsdale in Cumbria (number 15), Winchester in Hampshire (number 19), Brecon, Radnor & Cwm Tawe in Wales (number 25), Frome & East Somerset (number 43), Harpenden & Berkhamsted in Hertfordshire (number 51) and Chichester in West Sussex (number 103).

-All of these are seats being defended by the Conservatives, with notional majorities ranging from 1,498 in Cambridgeshire South to 19,622 in Chichester.
+All of these are seats being defended by the Conservatives, with notional majorities ranging from 839 in Wimbledon to 19,622 in Chichester.

 It is telling that both Mr Sunak and Sir Ed visited Harpenden & Berkhamsted in the first week of the campaign, as it is typical of the sort of “blue wall” constituency the Lib Dems are hoping to take from the Tories.